appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

 # Plot Chart with Filters

-This page shows you how to display and filter data in Chart widget, using the Select and Datepicker widgets.
+This page shows you how to display and filter data in Chart, using the Select and Datepicker widgets.

 ## Prerequisites